 Do you work weekends and bank holidays?

-Yes. £50 non-refundable retainer applies in order to book a session during the weekend or bank holidays.
+Yes. £50 non-refundable fee applies in order to book a session during the weekend or bank holidays.

 Do you offer payment plans?